dbcls/sparql-proxy/README.md

 NOTE: If you're running `sparql-proxy` within Docker, you may want to use `-v` option for `docker` command to make the files accessible from the inside of the container:

     $ docker run -p 8080:3000 -e SPARQL_BACKEND=http://example.com/sparql -v `pwd`/files:/app/files dbcls/sparql-proxy

+## Plugins

+THIS IS AN EXPERIMENTAL FEATURE.

+SPARQL-proxy has a plugin system to extend its functionalities.
+In order to activate this feature, create `plugins.conf` file in `files` directory.
+The paths of the plugins to be used should be listed in this file, in the order you want to apply them.
+See more details in [PLUGINS.md](PLUGINS.md).

+This feature does not work with the query splitting mode and the passthrough mode.

 ## Relaying `X-SPARQL-` headers